LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes.md

 - **Imperative Deployments**:
   - Involves giving explicit step-by-step instructions to Kubernetes on how to create and manage resources.
-  - Uses imperative commands like `kubectl create`, `kubectl apply` or `kubectl run` to crete and manage objects in the Kubernetes Cluster.
+  - Uses imperative commands like `kubectl create`, `kubectl apply` or `kubectl run` to create and manage objects in the Kubernetes Cluster.
   - Specify the exact state you want your resources to be in, and Kubernetes performs the necessary actions to achieve that state.
   - Often used for initial setup and resource creation, but they may not be ideal for maintaining complex, long-term applications and managing updates.
 - **Declarative Deployments**: